collective/Products.feedfeeder/README.txt

 Dependencies
 ------------

-- Targeted at Plone 3.3 or Plone 4 (might work on earlier Plone 3 versions, but this is not tested).
+We need Plone 4.x.
 Compatibility with Plone 4.3 has been checked.

+If you use Plone 3, please use a Products.feedfeeder version from the 2.0 line.
+The current latest is 2.0.9.

 Tests